Alfred P. Murrah Federal Building: Destruction

 At 9:02 a.m. local time on April 19, 1995, a Ryder rental truck, containing approximately 7,000 pounds (3,175 kg) of ammonium nitrate fertilizer, nitromethane, and diesel fuel was detonated in front of the building, destroying a third of it and causing severe damage to several other buildings located nearby.
 As a result, 168 people were killed, including 19 children, and over 800 others were injured.
 It remains the deadliest domestic terrorist attack, with the most property damage, in the U.S.

-Timothy McVeigh, a U.S Army veteran, was found guilty of the attack in a jury trial and sentenced to death.
+Timothy McVeigh, a U.S. Army veteran, was found guilty of the attack in a jury trial and sentenced to death.
 He was executed in 2001.
-A co-conspirator, Terry Nichols, is serving multiple life sentences in a federal prison.
-Third and fourth subjects, Michael Fortier and his wife, Lori, assisted in the plot.
+A co-conspirator, Terry Nichols, another Army veteran, is serving multiple life sentences in ADX Florence, a federal supermax prison.
+Third and fourth subjects Michael Fortier and his wife, Lori, assisted in the plot.
 They testified against both McVeigh and Nichols in exchange for a 12-year prison term for Michael and immunity for Lori.
 Michael was released into the witness protection program in January 2006.

 McVeigh said that he bombed the building on the second anniversary of the Waco siege in 1993 to retaliate for U.S. government actions there and at the siege at Ruby Ridge.
-Before his execution, he said that he did not know a day care center was in the building and that, had he known, "It might have given me pause to switch targets."
+However, it is also rumored that the bombing was connected to Covenant, the Sword, and the Arm of the Lord (CSA) white supremacist Richard Snell, who was coincidentally executed in Arkansas the day of the bombing and who also "predicted" that a bombing would happen on the day of his execution.
+Fort Smith-based federal prosecutor Steven Snyder told the FBI in May 1995 that Snell previously expressed a desire to target the Murrah building in 1983 as revenge for the IRS raiding his home.
+Before his execution, McVeigh said that he did not know a day care center was in the building and that, had he known, "It might have given me pause to switch targets."
 The FBI said that he scouted the interior of the building in December 1994 and likely knew of the day care center before the bombing.

 Artwork in the building

 Many works of art were in the building when it was destroyed in the Oklahoma City bombing.
 The Oklahoma City National Memorial displays art that survived the bombing.
-19 pieces of art recovered from the Murrah Building are on permanent display on the first floor of University of Central Oklahoma's Max Chambers Library.
+Nineteen pieces of art recovered from the Murrah Building are on permanent display on the first floor of the University of Central Oklahoma's Max Chambers Library.
 These pieces include: